McGovMan/mcgov.ie/README.md

 ## Publishing Website Changes

-I've written a workflow that deploys the website to [https://mcgov.ie](https://mcgov.ie) whenever a PR is merged into main from any branch.
+I've written a workflow that deploys the website to [https://mcgov.ie](https://mcgov.ie) when a PR is merged into main from any branch.
 This method can be used to update any aspect of the website.

 ## Using This Repo As An Example